BoQsc/explaining-windowing-system/README.md

 Ubuntu by Canonical undoubtably have biggest appearance in media these days among
 various governmental institutions, and have grown some kind of community.

+Currently Ubuntu mainly offers **Ubuntu Desktop** and **Ubuntu Server** variants,
+if it is not already obvious, **Ubuntu Desktop** already includes Windowing System
+and Desktop Environment.
+That means if we insist to learn about the Windowing System
+we should consider to begin with installing a variant of **Ubuntu Server**.

+It might look counter intuitive, but having Windowing system already preinstalled,
+might not be very effective way for beginners to get the sense of what exactly it is.

 Sources: